 “It’s good timing that we’re doing this now.
 There are not only students but faculty that can make use of that,” Grimes said.

-Many current students and faculty with physical disabilities see this as a great improvement, as the lack of an elevator in the building has often hindered their experience.
+Current students and faculty with physical disabilities see this as a great improvement, as the lack of an elevator in the building has often hindered their experience.

 “I remember my first class in GDH was supposed to be on the second or third floor, and they ended up moving it down just for me, which kind of feels awkward,” senior and wheelchair user Mike Martinez said.

-Many professors’ offices in GDH are on the upper levels of the building, which can often make it inconvenient to meet with them.
+Some professors’ offices in GDH are on the upper levels of the building, which can often make it inconvenient to meet with them.
 Martinez also said that the installation of an elevator will make a huge impact on other students with disabilities, making everything a lot easier for them to access.

 Chair and Professor of Political Science Karen Kampwirth, who has been teaching at Knox since 1995, expressed similar experiences.
 Kampwirth’s office has been in GDH throughout her whole career.
 She now uses a walker and has not been to the upper levels of GDH since 2018.